codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 * [(Hybrid GitOps) View notifications in Activity Log](#hybrid-gitops-view-notifications-in-activity-log)
 * [(Hybrid GitOps) Troubleshoot health and sync errors for Runtimes](#hybrid-gitops-troubleshoot-health-and-sync-errors-for-runtimes)

-### View/download logs to troubleshoot Runtimes
+### View/download logs to troubleshoot GitOps Runtimes
-Logs are available for completed Runtimes, both for the Runtime and for individual Runtime components.
+Logs are available for completed Runtimes, both for the runtime and for individual runtime components.
 Download log files for offline viewing and analysis, or view online logs for a Runtime component, and download if needed for offline analysis.
 Online logs support free-text search, search-result navigation, and line-wrap for enhanced readability.

 Log files include events from the date of the application launch, with the newest events listed first.